 I have two good reasons.
 One is that I have gained so much inspiration for my own tiny flower cutting garden from Erin and the Floret resources – and I really wanted to share them with you.

 I already love Erin’s first book Cut Flower Garden (which is full of great growing advice), so I was very excited to be asked to feature her upcoming new book A Year in Flowers.
-It launches next week, so I will be reviewing my copy of the book after then.
-In the meantime, I wanted to let you know about a special bonus video bundle you’ll receive if you pre-order your copy before 11th February.
+It arrived wrapped in brown paper, signed by Erin, along with a hand-written pretty postcard.
+I made myself a cup of tea and settled down to enjoy a quick flick through.
+Quite some time later I realised I was still engrossed.

-To give you an idea of the sort of content you can enjoy and take ideas from for your own flower growing, here’s a sneak peek.
-Erin shares one or two of her inspirations behind the book too.
+To give you an idea of the sort of content you can enjoy and take ideas from for your own flower growing, here’s a sneak peek inside the book.
+Erin also shares one or two of her inspirations behind the project.